Kwaleyela-Ikafa/To-Do-List/README.md

 # To-Do-List

-> A todo list app that allows users to add, delete, edit, and clear all completed tasks.
+> A simple todo list app that allows users to add, delete, edit, and clear all completed tasks.

 ## Built With